 July 13 depart Moscow for US

-Students tour Moscow and St. Petersburg, and there are numerous outings in the region around Petrozavodsk, including the island of Kizhi and the Kivach waterfalls.
-Through formal and informal meetings with young people, professors and representatives from the community, students may practice their Russian and gain a better understanding of Russian and Karelian culture and traditions.
+Students tour Moscow and St. Petersburg, and participate in numerous outings in the region around Petrozavodsk, including the island of Kizhi.
+Through formal and informal meetings with their Russian peers, professors and representatives from the community, students may practice their Russian and gain a better understanding of Russian and Karelian culture and traditions.
 Summer in Petrozavodsk offers many opportunities to attend athletic and cultural events.